raul23/nlp/README.rst

 3. The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if the proportion in % is less than the threshold (By default, it is 25%), then the text is English.
 Otherwise, the text is not English.

+`:information_source:`

-`:information_source:` The threshold was not part of the original code snippet.
+- The threshold was not part of the original code snippet.
 It was added to allow binary classification of text (English or Not English) instead of just saying a given text is unusual/an outlier for having too many non-english words.
+- You might even save locally the words from the ``nltk`` English corpus and hence not need to import ``nltk``.
+Depending on your use case, this might be worthwhile as you won't depend on a third-party library for a simple task of detecting whether a given text is English or not.

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.